rwieruch/blog_robinwieruch_content/react-testing-jest.md

 However, testing the DOM of a React component with Jest is more difficult.
 That's why there exist other third-party libraries such as React Testing Libraryr or Enzyme to make React component unit testing possible for you.
 Follow the tutorial series for more testing examples in React.

 {{% read_before_2 "This tutorial is part 2 of 3 in the series."
 "Part 1:" "How to set up React with Webpack and Babel" "https://www.robinwieruch.de/minimal-react-webpack-babel-setup/" "Part 3:" "How to test React components with Jest & Enzyme" "https://www.robinwieruch.de/react-testing-jest-enzyme" %}}

+{{% read_more "How to shallow render Jest Snapshot Tests" "https://www.robinwieruch.de/jest-snapshot-shallow-render/" %}}

+{{% read_more "How to Jest Snapshot Test the Difference" "https://www.robinwieruch.de/jest-snapshot-test-difference/" %}}